[REVEALED] Greek Foods That Start With M

 One common theme that runs through many Greek ‘M’ dishes is the use of olive oil, herbs, and citrus.
 Olive oil, often referred to as "liquid gold," is a staple in Greek cooking.
 It not only imparts a distinctive flavor but also aligns with the heart-healthy Mediterranean diet.

-See also [REVEALED] Thanksgiving Foods That Start With G
+See also Candy That Starts With F

 Herbs like oregano, thyme, and mint add a burst of freshness to the dishes.
 Whether sprinkled on grilled meats or blended into dips, herbs elevate the culinary experience.